 So, you want to work in New Zealand!
 That’s great.
-As a US citizen under 35, there are two ways you can get a visa to do this:
+As a US citizen under 35 years old, there are two ways you can get a visa to do this:

 - If you are 18 to 30 years old, get a traditional New Zealand working holiday visa

-- If you are under 35, get a working holiday visa through BUNAC (this is what I did)
+- If you are over 30, get a working holiday visa through BUNAC (this is what I did)

 For the purpose of this post, we’re going to assume you have already received your working holiday visa.
 There are several big international travel planning steps that may have been included in the visa application process, such as:

 - Making sure your passport is valid at least 6 months after you plan to return home